 The scribes who created documents long before either the Gaelic or English language resembled their standardized versions of today recorded words as they sounded.
 Consequently, in the Middle Ages the names of many people were recorded under different spellings each time they were written down.
 Research on the Conaleigh family name revealed numerous spelling variations, including Connolly, Conolly, Connally, O'Connolly, Connolley, Conally, Connelly, Conoley, Connaleigh, Connelay, Conley, Conlay, Conlaye and many more.

 Early Notables of the Conaleigh family (pre 1700)

 Another 33 words (2 lines of text) are included under the topic Early Conaleigh Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Conaleigh family to the New World and Oceana
+Migration of the Conaleigh family

-boarded ships bound for North America in the middle of 19th century to escape the conditions of poverty and racial discrimination .
+Many Irish families boarded ships bound for North America in the middle of 19th century to escape the conditions of poverty and racial discrimination .
 Although these immigrants often arrived in a destitute state, they went on to make important contributions to the emerging nations of the United States and Canada.
 An inquiry into many immigration and passenger lists has revealed many early immigrants to North America bearing the Conaleigh family name: Michael and Thomas Connally who settled in Philadelphia, Pennsylvania in 1834 and 1856 respectively; M. Connolley settled in New York in 1820; John Connolly settled in Virginia in 1773.